Baking Soda + Vinegar for Dishwasher Drain (Method, 2026)

 Grease and food film: Every cycle leaves a thin film of cooking grease and food residue on the tub walls, filter housing, and drain opening.
 Over weeks, this film turns rancid and produces the musty or sewage-like smell that many homeowners notice.

-Mineral deposits (limescale): Hard water leaves calcium and magnesium deposits on spray arms, the filter, and the drain area.
-These deposits restrict water flow through small openings and contribute to poor cleaning performance: dishes come out cloudy, and the drain runs slower than normal.
+Mineral deposits (limescale): Hard water leaves calcium and magnesium deposits on spray arms, the filter.
+The drain area.
+These deposits restrict water flow through small openings and contribute to poor cleaning performance: dishes come out cloudy.
+The drain runs slower than normal.

 Biofilm in the drain line: Over months, bacteria form a slick film inside the drain hose.
 This is harder to address with vinegar alone and is the most common cause of persistent odors even after the filter is clean.
 Regular vinegar cycles keep biofilm in check before it gets established.